djangocon/2024.djangocon.us/src/_content/posts/introducing-keynote-sheena-oconnell.md

 ## How Do You Use Django?

 >Currently, I use it at work.
 We have a learner management system built in Django.
-I spoke about it at DjangoCon 2022.
+I spoke about it at DjangoCon US 2022.
 That project is still running, but it's changed a bit.
 We have moved away from a React-based frontend to something built with HTMX, and it's way nicer.

 ## Can You Give Us a Teaser About Your Upcoming Talk?